 Sec.
 2. President-elect.
-The president-elect shall serve as a member of the board, preside at the meetings of the club and board in the absence of the president, arrange the weekly programs for club meetings, and perform such other duties as ordinarily pertain to the office of president-elect,.
+The president-elect shall serve as a member of the board, preside at the meetings of the club and board in the absence of the president, arrange the weekly programs for club meetings, ensure programs are provided for each weekly meeting, organize a Quiz Bowl team for the annual competition with local clubs as applicable, and perform such other duties as ordinarily pertain to the office of president-elect, or as are assigned from time to time.
+In the event that the President becomes incapacitated, unavailable, or unwilling to serve, the President-elect shall immediately become Interim President for the remainder of the then-current Rotary year, and shall have the authority to act as President while fulfilling the duties and responsibilities of both President and President-elect; provided, however, if such event occurs, the board may vote by a majority to approve the immediate succession of President-elect to President, Vice President to President-elect, and may appoint additional board members as necessary to fill remaining vacancies.
+In the event that the President-Elect serves as Interim-President for ten (10) or more months remaining in the then-current Rotary year, the President-Elect shall be relieved of the duty to serve as President in the following Rotary year, and shall become Immediate Past President in the following Rotary year; provided, however, the Board shall have the authority to vote to relieve a President-Elect of the duties of President in the following Rotary year upon service as Interim President for any length of time.

 Sec.
 3. Vice President.
 The vice president shall be a member of the board, serve as the Sergeant-at-arms, appoint an assistant sergeant-at-arms for each month, and perform such other duties as may be prescribed by the president or the board.
 The assistant sergeant-at-arms shall be responsible for announcing guests and visiting Rotarians and providing for the invocation.

 Sec.
-4. Information Technology Coordinator.
-The technology coordinator shall coordinate the development, use, maintenance, and acquisition of club computer hardware, software, and website technology; coordinate the adequate backup of all club records and computer files; and perform such other duties as would normally fall under the category of information technology.
+4. Secretary.
+The secretary shall keep the records of membership; guide the processing of proposed members and secure new member materials; record the attendance at meetings; send out notices of the meetings of the club, board and committees; record and preserve the minutes of such the board and club meetings, as applicable, and distribute the same to such group in a timely manner.; order supplies for the club; make the required reports to RI; and maintain club correspondence.
+To assist the secretary, a Club Executive Secretary shall be appointed to take and maintain minutes of board meetings, and to carry out other tasks as assigned by the President or Secretary.
+The Secretary shall serve on the board for at least a two-year term, which term should be offset by one year against the Treasurer’s term.

 Sec.
-5. Secretary.
-The secretary shall keep the records of membership; guide the processing of proposed members and secure new member materials; record the attendance at meetings; send out notices of the meetings of the club, board and committees; record and preserve the minutes of such meetings; order supplies for the club; make the required reports to RI; and maintain club correspondence.
-To assist the secretary, a Club Executive Secretary shall be appointed to take and maintain minutes of board meetings, and to carry out other tasks as assigned by the President or Secretary. may .

-Sec.
-6. Treasurer.
+5. Treasurer.
 The treasurer shall have custody of all funds, account for the same to the club annually and at any other time upon request by the board; collect and account for dues, meal charges, and other member financial obligations to the club and RI; and perform such other duties as pertain to the office of treasurer.
 Upon leaving the office, the treasurer shall turn over to the incoming treasurer or to the president all funds, books of accounts, or any other club property.
-To assist the treasurer, a billing clerk and/or a meeting clerk may be appointed by the president. shall .
+To assist the treasurer, a billing clerk and/or a meeting clerk may be appointed by the president.
+The Treasurer shall serve on the board for at least a two-year term which term should be offset by one year against the Secretary’s term.

+.

 ART.
 IV: Meetings